PipesAndFiltersProject/StudentPassing/README.md

 * [ProcessorNode](https://bitbucket.org/anttijuu/processornode), a library supporting development of distributed apps based on an architectural style we do not reveal here because educational purposes... ;)
 * [StudentNodeElements](https://bitbucket.org/anttijuu/studentnodeelements), based on ProcessorNode, of which we do not talk more here, because of educational purposes.... ;)
+* and this component here.

-Instuctions on how to get and build all the components are below.
+Instuctions on how to get started and build all the components are below.

 ## How do I get set up?

-For the learning project, you can view the code in BitBucket using your browser, but it is *very* inconvenient.
+For the OHAR course project, you can view the code in BitBucket using your browser, but it is *very* inconvenient.
 It is strongly recommended to download / git clone the projects to your own machine and view the code using an IDE (Visual Studio, Eclipse, or similar).

-You can also use the [accompanied script](getAllComponents.sh) to download **all** needed libraries, including this project you are looking at here.
-So **copy this script file** to your machine, and then **run the script in some empty directory outside this or any other project directory**!
+> You can also use the [provided script](getAllComponents.sh) to download **all** needed
+> libraries, including this project you are looking at here.
+So **copy this script file** to your
+> machine, and then **run the script in some empty directory outside this or any other
+> project directory**!
 Otherwise you will create a mess.

 The script downloads Boost 1.72.0 as a zip file and git clones other libraries and project components from GitHub and BitBucket. wget and git must be installed to use this script.

-Alternatively, download / clone the components manually; addresses are available in the script file and linked above.
+Alternatively, download / clone the components manually; addresses are available in the script file and linked in Dependencies.

 After the files and repositories are on your machine you can either:

-1. Just view the code by opening the source files as needed, or
+1. Clone the repositories and view the code by opening the source files as needed, *using an IDE*, or
-2. Generate IDE projects from the components to view them in an organized way,
+2. Generate *IDE projects* from the components to view them in an organized way,
 3. and/or actually build the libraries and apps to see how the system works

 Step 1 is *recommended minimum* for all students, others are optional.
 You will learn a lot if you do 2-3.